parabix/parabix-devel-mirror/README-pinyingrep.md

 In this iteration, there is a specific range of input implemented, just so it is enough to pass specific test cases.

 ## Iteration 2: Enhanced Implementation
-Iteration 2 is suppose to deliver enhanced implementation.
+*Iteration 2* is suppose to deliver enhanced implementation.
 Similar to the previous iteration, the program is suppose to be able to read an input and output the corresponding lines.\
 Changes made in this iteration includes:
 1. Tone Number

 2. Regular Expression

 3. Multiple Input Files

 4. Sequence Search

 ## Iteration 3: Final Product
-A polished version of iteration 2 with added features.
+A polished version of *iteration 2* with added features. \
 Features added in this iteration includes:

+1. Error Message\
-1. Display Error Message when Input is not in the correct format.
+1.1 Display Error Message when Input is not in the correct format.

+2. Grep Lines \
-2. Option to Display Grep line number of matched characters
+2.1 Option to Display Grep line number of matched characters

+3. File Path \
-3. Display File Path for Matched Characters in Multi File Input
+3.1 Display File Path for Matched Characters in Multi File Input

-4. Case Insensitive
+4. Case Insensitive \
+4.1 Use of upper case letters, lower case letters, or a mix of both to search for characters.

-5. Regular Expression -- `[]`
+5. Regular Expression -- `[]` \

 6. Loose Matching

 7. Colourization \
 7.1 Places emphasis the searched word(s) by colouring it red.

 8. Indexing \
 8.1 Search for a Chinese character by using the unicode value \
-8.2 Option to input a Hex (`3442`) or a Dec (`13378`) match a chinese character (`仿`)
+8.2 Option to input a Hex (`3442`) match a chinese character (`仿`)

 9. Database Selection \
 9.1 An option to choose between databases: `kHanyuPinyin`, `kXHC1983`
-10. Simplified & Traditional Variants \
-10.1 Input using *simplified*, *traditional* or *both*
-11. Definitions \
-11.1 Displays the definition of searched word(s) \
-11.2 using database kDefinitions, it would print the line of definition after the printed matched grep lines.

 ---

-### Testcases:
+## Testcases:
 * Testcase commands are formatted to run from the `build` directory.
 #### Testcase 1.1 -- *Regular Romanisation*
 Inputs Latin alphabets